I Want To...

 School of Medicine Address: Suite 1100 Weinberg Building, 401 N. Broadway Street, Baltimore, MD 21231

-Our laboratory has discovered the most common known somatic genome alteration in human prostatic carcinoma cells.
-The DNA lesion, hypermethylation of deoxycytidine nucleotides in the promoter of a carcinogen-defense enzyme gene, appears to result in inactivation of the gene and a resultant increased vulnerability of prostatic cells to carcinogens.
-Studies underway in the laboratory have been directed at characterizing the genomic abnormality further, and at developing methods to restore expression of epigenetically silenced genes and/or to augment expression of other carcinogen-defense enzymes in prostate cells as prostate cancer prevention strategies.
+I run a laboratory jointly with Srinivasan Yegnasubramanian.
+The laboratory has discovered the most common known somatic genome alteration in human prostatic carcinoma cells.
+The DNA lesion, hypermethylation of deoxycytidine nucleotides in the promoter of a carcinogen-defense enzyme gene, appears to result in inactivation of the gene and a resultant increased vulnerability of prostatic cells to oxidants and to carcinogens.
+Studies underway in the laboratory have been directed at characterizing the epigenome abnormality further, and at discovery new small molecule inhibitors and drugs to restore expression of epigenetically silenced genes.

 Another major interest pursued in the laboratory is the role of chronic or recurrent inflammation as a cause of prostate cancer.
 Genetic studies of familial prostate cancer have identified defects in genes regulating host inflammatory responses to infections.
 A newly described prostate lesion, proliferative inflammatory atrophy (PIA), appears to be an early prostate cancer precursor.
 Current experimental approaches feature induction of chronic prostate inflammation in laboratory mice and rats, and monitoring the consequences on the development of PIA and prostate cancer.